hmanenga/TPF-Frontend/README.md

 ## Additional Notes

-- For **offline storage**, you can choose between **AsyncStorage** or **Realm**, depending on the requirements.
-- Ensure that you replace the mock API and the OpenWeatherMap API key with actual values in the `.env` file.
+- For **offline storage**, I have choosen json-server as the Mock API Backend and   **Realm** as a local database. for weather data I have integrated the application with the OpenWeatherMap API key with actual values in the `.env` file.

-- **Testing**: Unit tests are provided using **Jest** and **React Native Testing Library**.
+- **Testing**:Unit tests were not included in the application scope; however, they would be important if time and scope allowed.
+I would utilize Jest and React Native Testing Library for this purpose.

+-**Pus Notiications and Calendar**: It would be desirable for the application to be able to send alerts by integrating with Google Calendar to send notifications or even push notifications.

+--**Team tasks**:In a broader perspective, the application could serve for team task management, handling interdependent tasks and potential conflicts.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the TPF License.

 ---

-This README file is designed to guide users through the process of setting up and running the app while providing a detailed explanation of the features implemented.